sffjunkie/rich-ascii/README.md

 `ascii` is small CLI tool to display information on the ASCII characters as a table.

-If called with no options it will display the decimal, hexadecimal and name in 2 sets of columns (0-127 in the first and 128-255 in the second)
+If called with no options it will display the decimal value, hexadecimal value and name in 2 sets of columns (0-127 in the first and 128-255 in the second).

 ```
+ASCII Code Points
 ┏━━━━━┳━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┳━━━━━┳━━━━━━┳━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃ Dec ┃ Hex  ┃ Name                        ┃ Dec ┃ Hex  ┃ Name                                       ┃
 ┡━━━━━╇━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━╇━━━━━╇━━━━━━╇━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┩